priya-hue/Priya-Dundappa-Huddar/README.md

+#Candidate name: Priya Dundappa Huddar
+#programming language: Java

-candidate name: Priya Dundappa Huddar programming language: Java problem 1: simple calculator this program performs addition, subtraction, multiplication, and division using a class in javascript. the user can enter two numbers and choose the type of operation.
+problem 1: simple calculator
+this program performs addition, subtraction, multiplication, and division using a class in javascript. the user can enter two numbers and choose the type of operation.